 - 1. Receive test papers no later than 1⁄2 hour before the time of the exam from the Controller of Examinations.
 (Note: If they are bulky, proctors will help the Head Proctor carry them to the exam hall.) - 2.
 Ascertain that proctors monitor the sections assigned by the Level Coordinator.
-(Note: Head Proctor does not proctor the students; rather he/she is in charge of all other proctors.) - 3.
-Announce start and finish times of the exam, as well as one-hour and two-hour marks for longer exams. - 4.
+(Note: Head Proctor does not proctor the students; rather he/she is in charge of all other proctors.) - 3. a.
+Announce start and finish times of the exam, as well as one-hour and two-hour marks for longer exams. - b.
+Announce that phones are not allowed to be seen and if seen, students will be given "Warning 2" for extraneous material. - c.
+Announce that students are not allowed to share stationary. - 4.
 Make students aware of exam rules and regulations before the commencement of the exam and ensure that they read the rules given on the front page of the answer sheet and sign it. - 5.
 Explain questions to students ONLY if the rubrics are not clear. - 6.
 Ensure that the exam commences and ends at the time specified in the examination schedule. - 7.
 Encourage students to use the restroom PRIOR to the start of the exam and discourage requests during the exam. - 8.
 Permit students to enter and leave the exam hall according to university policy.
 (Students should not be allowed to enter the exam hall 30 minutes after the commencement of the exam except in the case of the English Listening Exam, for which as soon as the audio commences late students will be denied entry to the exam hall.
 No extra time is to be allowed for late-comers.
 Likewise, students should not be allowed to leave the examination hall within the first 30 minutes of the examination.) - 9.
-Fill out the Noteworthy Events and Feedback sections of the Comprehensive Exam Form after the exam, noting comments made by ALL Proctors as well as their own ideas, and deliver it to coordinators within 24 hours.
+Fill out the Noteworthy Events and Feedback sections of the Comprehensive Exam Form after the exam, noting comments made by ALL Proctors as well as their own ideas, and deliver it to coordinators on the SAME DAY.